 - Address issues lovingly and respectfully, in a timely way.
 Sometimes it really is necessary to have a heart-to-heart talk.
 Many couples bury their conflicts or push aside unpleasant feelings toward their partner, until the negativity builds up and begins to eat away at the relationship.

 The longer you wait to handle issues, the more the negative feelings build and distort your view of your partner’s behavior.
 Conflicting emotions interfere with effective communication so get in touch with what is bothering you and then speak to your partner.
 Clear the air whenever necessary, and reaffirm love and understanding!

 Conflict resolution quickly clears the static out of relationships and creates a foundation for healthy relationships.

 So next time your relationship seems harder than it’s worth, dig deep, then identify and recall what’s really important to you.

 Every moment is a choice to love.
 Love doesn't just happen.

 Seek to understand rather than to change the person you love.

-Honor their differences and find the gifts their unique qualities have come to teach you.
+Honor your differences and find the gifts their unique qualities have come to teach you.
 Then your relationship will blossom, and every conflict will become just one more opportunity for understanding and closeness.